White mulberry

 Description, from Wikipedia

+The tree can grow to 15 metres (50 ft) tall.
+It is generally a short-lived tree with a lifespan comparable to that of humans, although there are some specimens known to be more than 250 years old.
+Generally, the trees are deciduous in temperate regions, but trees grown in tropical regions may be evergreen.
 On young, vigorous shoots, the leaves may be up to 30 cm (12 in) long, and deeply and intricately lobed, with the lobes rounded.
-On older trees, the leaves are generally 5–15 cm (2.0–5.9 in) long, unlobed, cordate at the base and rounded to acuminate at the tip, and serrated on the margins.
-Generally, the trees are deciduous in temperate regions, but trees grown in tropical regions may be evergreen.
+On mature trees, the leaves are generally 5–13 cm (2–5 in) long, unlobed, cordate at the base and rounded to acuminate at the tip, and serrated on the margins.

 The white mulberry is scientifically notable for the rapid plant movement involved in pollen release from its catkins.
 The stamens act as catapults, releasing stored elastic energy in just 25 μs.
 The resulting movement is approximately 380 miles per hour (610 km/h), about half the speed of sound, making it the fastest known movement in the plant kingdom.